firegloves/MemPOI/README.md

 Special thanks to <a href="http://www.collederfomento.net/" target="_blank">Colle der Fomento</a> that inspired MemPOI name with their new, fantastic, yearned LP, in particular with their song <a href="https://youtu.be/xy05iaknmcY" target="_blank">Mempo</a>.

 Don't you know what I'm talking about?
 Discover what a <a href="https://en.wikipedia.org/wiki/Men-yoroi" target="_blank">mempo</a> is!

-**If you like MemPOI please add a star to the project helping MemPOI to grow up.
-MemPOI in exchange will export for you allowing you to sip a good mojito on the beach :tropical_drink:**